When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 Scenarios

-Tag and category queries: When entities have multiple tags or categories, multi-value indexes can accelerate queries.
-For instance, a product may have multiple tag attributes.
-By storing these tags in a JSON array, you can quickly query products that include one or more specific tags.
+Tag and category queries: When an entity has multiple tags or categories, a multi-value index can accelerate queries.
+For example, a product may have multiple tag attributes.
+You can store these tags in a JSON array and use a JSON multi-value index to quickly query products with specific tags or multiple tags.

 For more information about JSON multi-value indexes, see Multi-value indexes.